jacobbunk/famly-fetch/README.md

 It will only download images where you have tagged your child.
-Images will be saved in the order they are listed in Famly, which is usually in chronological order, but dates are available.
+Images will be saved in the order they are listed in Famly, which is usually in chronological order, but dates unfortunately not easily available.

 The images have been stripped for any metadata including EXIF information by Famly.